Unagi roll recipe

-Before attempting your first California roll, you should be able to make a basic inside out roll.
-Check out our "How inside out rolls" if you're not sure how to do so.
-The California sushi roll is perfect for those who don't care much for raw fish.
-The main ingredient is imitation barbecued eel which is sometimes hard to obtain.
-I've posted a link to buy canned BBQ Eel here, it's exactly the kind used in the recipe below.
-Before using it, it's a good idea to carefully debone the eel chunks.
-Another option is to use frozen eel like this one .
-They tend to cost more, but then again you get what you pay for.
+The main ingredient in Unagi Sushi is barbecued eel which is sometimes hard to obtain.
+You can follow this link to buy canned BBQ Eel online, it’s exactly the kind used in the recipe below.
+This product requires that you carefully debone the eel chunks before consuming.
+Another option is to use frozen eel packs such as this one .
+They may cost more, but then again you get what you pay for.

 Best served with unagi and soy sauces, pickled ginger (gari) and wasabi.